 - First and foremost, make sure that you have sharing enabled on your Windows computer.
-Then make sure you can manually mount that shared folder, and leave it mounted for the time being.
+Then make sure you can manually mount that shared folder, and leave it (or them if you have more than one) mounted for the time being.

 - Select the Apple button from your menu bar and choose System Preferences.
 From the System Preferences window, select Users & Groups

 - Select your User account from the column on the left side of the window, and then click the small + (plus sign) button in the bottom left side of the window.

 - Enter your password in the space provided and then click the Unlock button.

 - Select the Login Items tab.
 This time click the + (plus sign) button found below the Login Items panel (see screenshot below).

 - Navigate to the networked drive that you want to mount each time your Mac starts up.
 Select that drive by clicking on it once, and then click the Add button.

 - Now you’ll find a new entry in the Login Items list, and the Kind will be Volume

 - That’s it!
 Repeat steps 5-6 for any additional Windows drives you want to automatically mount each time your Mac starts up.